-Just remember that Friday and Saturday night dining bookings are essential for many restaurants so if you’re celebrating a special occasion and you have a certain place in mind, check ahead for a table before you book your accommodation.
+Friday and Saturday night dining bookings are essential for many restaurants.
+So if you’re celebrating a special occasion and you have a certain place in mind, check ahead for a table before you book your accommodation.

 More Hunter Valley Itineraries

 How about a balloon ride?
-You’ll need to be up early and there are several companies including Balloon Aloft whose sunrise flights are followed by breakfast with bubbles at Peterson House, specialist producers of sparkling wines and with an oyster bar and restaurant.
+Companies include Balloon Aloft whose sunrise flights are followed by breakfast with bubbles at Peterson House.
+Specialist producers of sparkling wines, Peterson has an oyster bar and restaurant.
 Chocolates also feature!

-Drive via Broke for pretty scenery, Margan Cellar Door and turn towards Wollombi stopping at Riverflats Estate an olive grove with a new shop and vineyards including Krinklewood Biodynamic Vineyard.
-At historic Wollombi, check out the General Store, Twine Home Store, the Little Yengo Room for Aboriginal art, Noyce Brothers Cellar door, The Forge for collectables, Panino Caffe, or Myrtle House cafe with books and bike hire.
-Wollombi has its own wine trail and the Stonehurst Cedar Creek cellar door is worth backtracking for if you need to, for wines made from grapes produced by sustainable viticulture, hand-pruning and organically-approved fungicides.
+Drive via Broke for pretty scenery, Margan Cellar Door and Winmark Wines.
+Drive to Wollombi stopping at Riverflats Estate olive grove and shop, more vineyards including Krinklewood Biodynamic Vineyard.
+At historic Wollombi, check out the General Store, Twine Home Store, the Little Yengo Room for Aboriginal art, Noyce Brothers Cellar door, The Forge for collectables, Panino Caffe, or Myrtle & Stone and Roadside Gallery.
+Wollombi has its own wine trail with the inviting Stonehurst Cedar Creek cellar door on Wollombi Road towards Cessnock.
+Wines here are made withgrapes produced by sustainable viticulture, hand-pruning and organically-approved fungicides.

-Drive back to the Hunter Expressway via Lovedale, visiting the Smokehouse, Binnorie Dairy and maybe Lovedale Antiques, one of a handful of places to fossick for collectables.
+Drive back to the Hunter Expressway via Cessnock and Lovedale, visiting the Smokehouse, Binnorie Dairy.

 Note: Petrol on Tourist Drive 33 is available at Peat’s Ridge, Kulnura, Laguna and Millfield, but not 24 hours.
 Cessnock has many petrol stations, including 24 hrs.